neoforged/.github/primers/1.21.9/index.md

     - `EndFlashState` - The render state of the end flashes.
     - `SkyRenderer#renderEndFlash` - Renders the end flashes.
 - `net.minecraft.client.resources.WaypointStyle#ICON_LOCATION_PREFIX` - The prefix for waypoint icons.
+- `net.minecraft.client.server.IntegratedServer#MAX_PLAYERS` - The maximum number of players allowed in an locally hosted server.
-- `net.minecraft.client.resources.sounds`
+- `net.minecraft.client.sounds`
     - `DirectionalSoundInstance` - A sound that changes position based on the direction of the camera.
     - `SoundEngineExecutor#startUp` - Creates the thread to run the engine on.
-- `net.minecraft.client.server.IntegratedServer#MAX_PLAYERS` - The maximum number of players allowed in an locally hosted server.
+    - `SoundPreviewHandler` - A utility for previewing how some event would sound like with the given settings.
 - `net.minecraft.core`
     - `BlockPos#betweenCornersInDirection` - An iterable that iterates through the provided bounds in the direction provided by the vector.
     - `Direction#axisStepOrder` - Returns a list of directions that the given vector should be checked in.